Warehouse Market Snapshot

 Tha main occupiers of logistics space in Berlin are traders (41% share), followed by logistics service providers (27% share), manufacturing (17%).
 Berlin is unique with its hugely diversified demand from other industries which account for 15% of the occupied space.

 While in southern Berlin there is spare capacity for large scale requests, the situation is much more challenging in the central area of the city.
 Namely, Berlin has the highest prime rent in Germany (7.2 m2/EUR for the Charlottenburg interchange area), a 11% increase in 2019.
-Average rent has risen 6% to 5.5 m2/EUR.
+The prime rent for warehousing space in the ≥ 5,000 sqm size category has remained stable by the mid-point of the year in 2020.

 Warehouse Market In Hamburg